xuangeyouneihan/HKUST-COMP4321-Project/schema.md

 #### **3. Key Design Choices**
 1. **No Page IDs or Word IDs**:
    - **URLs** are used directly as document identifiers instead of numeric IDs.
 This simplifies the schema but may impact performance for very large datasets.
-   - **Keywords** are stored as strings (stemmed) without numeric IDs, leveraging SQLite’s text indexing.
+   - **Keywords** are stored as strings without numeric IDs, leveraging SQLite’s text indexing.

 2. **Serialized Data Storage**:
    - **`body_keywords`**, **`parent_links`**, **`child_links`**, and **`postings`** are stored as comma-separated strings.
 This avoids complex join operations but requires parsing when querying.